The relative Clemens Conjectures for $\frac{1}{2}$-log Calabi-Yau threefolds: Relative setting

 \section{Relative setting}

-In this section, we propose an extension of the Clemens conjectures to the log smooth setting $(X,Y)$ with $X$ a smooth cubic threefold and $Y $ a hyperplane divisor.
+In this section, we propose an extension of the Clemens conjectures to the $\frac{1}{2}$ log CY smooth setting $(X,Y)$.
+This is, $X$ is a threefold, $Y$ a divisor such that $K_X + 2Y \cong \mathscr{O}_X$ both smooth.
 Throughout this section, we assume that the curve $C$ intersects the divisor $Y$ transversally.